 Entertaining Team-Building Workouts to Stay Fit and Creative

-Team-building workouts are a great way to get to know each other better and have great time in the process.
+Team-building workouts are a great way to get to know each other better and have a great time in the process.
 Sure, the guide, the teacher, or the trainer plays a huge role in the success of these activities.
 But it all comes down to the way the participants feel about taking part in these group boot camp workouts.
 Here are a few fun team-building drills for you to motivate your fellows, get them cooperative, and have them break a little sweat while at it.

 You'll need at least 2 same-size groups and 2 jumping ropes of different lengths.

-At the next stage of the game, the first group decided upon two members, who'll start.
+At the next stage of the game, the first group decides upon two members, who'll start.
 They jump together as many times as they can until the first misstep.
 Their number of jumps will be multiplied by two.

 If there are a lot of people in the groups, they could either be divided into smaller groups or the jumping rope can be held by two members of the other team.
 After the second team is finished with the task, all the points are counted.
 The group which gains more points wins.